Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/get-help-with-domains/domain-registrar-setup-limitations.md

 ## <a name="create-dns-records-when-your-domain-is-managed-by-google-enom"></a>Créer des enregistrements DNS lorsque votre domaine est géré par Google (eNom)

-Si vous avez acheté votre domaine via Google lors de la création de votre compte Google Apps for Work, vos enregistrements DNS sont gérés par Google, mais inscrits auprès d’eNom.
-Vous pouvez accéder à eNom, et créer des DNS, via la page Google Domains.
+If you purchased your domain through Google while signing up for your Google Apps for Work account, your DNS records are managed by Google but registered with eNom.
+You can access eNom, and create DNS, through the Google Domains page.

 ## <a name="create-dns-records-at-11-ionos-for-microsoft"></a>Créer des enregistrements DNS auprès de 1&1 IONOS pour Microsoft